Part One: American players who returned to the NBA

 CSKA Moscow

 Smodis was a clear-cut NBA caliber player in his prime and always been known as one of the toughest matchups in European basketball, a true mismatch nightmare.
-Injuries have really taken their toll in a significant way the past few years, though, to the point that its nearly impossible to envision him making the leap over the ocean at this stage of his career.
+Injuries have really taken their toll in a significant way the past few years, though, to the point that it’s nearly impossible to envision him making the leap over the ocean at this stage of his career.

 #16 Artur Drozdov SG/SF